-- At a high level, are development proposals scientifically rational and sufficiently comprehensive considering development efforts and results to date? - Does the applicant demonstrate adequate familiarity with pertaining regulatory guidelines in major jurisdictions (United States/European Union)?
-Do development proposals reflect specific regulatory authority input, eg, from pre-IND interactions? - Considering target indication prevalence, will the agent qualify for orphan drug designation?
-If so, does the applicant intend to apply for this? - Will the proposed programs advance development of the agent to commercially significant milestone(s), such as might attract either partner interest or the raising of further development funding? - Are development milestones clear and adequately described?
+- Are development proposals scientifically rational and sufficiently comprehensive considering development efforts and results to date? - Does the applicant demonstrate adequate familiarity with pertaining regulatory guidelines in major jurisdictions (United States/European Union)?
+Do development proposals reflect specific regulatory authority input, eg, from pre-IND interactions?
+Alternatively, has regulatory authority interaction been insufficient so far?

+- In the case of clinical studies, are patient populations adequately described and consistent with those representing the initial target indication(s)? - Are efficacy end points appropriate for study designs?
+Is the sample size statistically adequately justified in terms of the target effect size? - In the case of potentially pivotal clinical trials, moreover, are the proposed primary efficacy end points and target effect sizes consistent with regulatory precedence? - Considering target indication prevalence, will the agent qualify for orphan drug designation?
+If so, does the applicant intend to apply for this? - Has the applicant demonstrated reasonable diligence in researching patient availability, competitive clinical trial activity, and recruitment issues such that patient enrollment projections can be considered realistic? - Will the proposed programs advance development of the agent to commercially significant milestone(s), such as might attract either partner interest or the raising of further development funding? - Are development milestones clear and adequately described?
 Is the overall project timeline realistic?